MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 If you enable this setting and enter the rate (from 1 to 100000) in the **Bandwidth** box, computers use the maximum upload rate that you specify, and users are not able to change it in OneDrive settings.
 The maximum rate is 100000 KB/s.
 Any input lower than 50 KB/s sets the limit to 50 KB/s, even if the UI shows a lower value.

 If you disable or do not configure this setting, users can choose to limit the upload rate to a fixed value (in KB/second), or set it to "Adjust automatically" which sets the upload rate to 70% of  throughput.
-For info about the end user experience, see [Change the OneDrive sync app upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).
+For info about the end-user experience, see [Change the OneDrive sync app upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).

 We recommend that you use this setting only in cases where strict traffic restrictions are required.
 In scenarios where you need to limit the upload rate (such as when you roll out Known Folder Move), we recommend enabling [Limit the sync app upload rate to a percentage of throughput](use-group-policy.md#limit-the-sync-app-upload-rate-to-a-percentage-of-throughput) to set a limit that adjusts to changing conditions.
 You should not enable both settings at the same time.